 Tai Po Market

 Hong Kong has some of the best markets in the world, but fighting your way through the packed crowds at Ladies Market, Chop Alley and Flower Market can get tiresome.
 Tai Po Market is a less intense but still buzzing venue where locals shop for seafood and produce – and snack on street food while they’re doing it.
-There’s an array of vendors selling everything you can imagine, from roast goose to seafood and snake soup.
+There’s an array of vendors selling everything you can imagine, from roast goose to seafood.

 Connected to the Tai Po Market MTR Station, Tai Po